mknichel/javascript-errors/README.md

 Also note that in the Safari example, aside from the format being different than Chrome, the column numbers are different than both Chrome and Firefox.
 The column numbers also can deviate more in different error situations - for example in the code `(function namedFunction() { throwError(); })();`, Chrome will report the column for the `throwError()` function call while IE11 reports the column number as the start of the string.
 These differences will come back into play later when the server needs to parse the stack trace for reported errors and deobfuscate obfuscated stack traces.

 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/Stack for more information on the stack property of errors.
+When accessing the Error.stack property, Chrome does include the error message as part of the stack but Safari 10+ does not.

 **![stack trace format warning](https://mknichel.github.io/javascript-errors/ic_warning_black_18px.svg) The format of stack traces is different by browser in form and column numbers used.**